diademiemi/ansible_role_vscode/README.md

 # Ansible Role VSCode
 This is an Ansible role that installs VSCode on Linux.
 It uses the Debian or RPM packages from Microsoft.

-Tested on Fedora 36, should work on any Linux distribution that the Discord tarball supports.
+Tested on Fedora 36 and Ubuntu 20.04, should work on any Linux distribution that the VSCode packages support.
 ## Requirements

 ### Base requirements